 Airmen on parade at MacDill AFB dedication, 1941

 There were three airfields in Tampa during World War II.
-Drew Field, where present day Tampa International Airport is located, Hillsborough Army Airfield (Henderson Field) near and just north of where Busch Gardens is situated (originally envisioned as the place for Tampa’s main airport), and MacDill Field.
+Drew Field, east of where present day Tampa International Airport is located, Hillsborough Army Airfield (Henderson Field) near and just northeast of where Busch Gardens is situated (originally envisioned as the place for Tampa’s main airport), and MacDill Field.
 Hillsborough and Drew fields were designated as auxiliary operational (support) bases for MacDill, as well as a number of other fields around the state.
 During construction of MacDill air field in 1939, Lisbon Avenue was extended as the first road to the base and was soon renamed after Col. Leslie MacDill (MacDill Ave.)
 Bayshore Boulevard was a brick street that terminated at the base boundary, where motorists sometimes got stuck in the sand at the end.
 The best highway to the MacDill field was an extension of Vera Avenue, which was extended around 1943 to connect MacDill Air Field with Drew Field, in Drew Park.
 This road was soon dedicated as Dale Mabry Boulevard, for airship Captain Dale Mabry who was killed piloting the airship "Roma" at Norfolk, VA.

 The first officer to arrive at the site was Major Lawrence L. Simpson, a construction quartermaster, who initiated the base survey on September 6, 1939, the day after he arrived.
 On September 8, Lieutenant Colonel Lynwood B. Jacobs, the first commanding officer arrived.
 During March and April 1940, enlisted soldiers came to the area from Mitchel Field, New York, and Barksdale Field, Louisiana.
 Lieutenant Colonel Harry H. Young, who had been a member of the selection panel that had chosen the site for the base, replaced Lt.
 Col. Jacobs as base commander on March 18, 1940.